Flash, Jay, and Alpha wander through the “Downworld” seeking a way for Jay to return to the “Upworld”.

 Jay seeks information about the location of the last secret checkpoint from Frances X, a trader at the Brad Exchange, where items once belonging to Brad are sold and bartered.

 The final season seems to be almost an after thought to the series.
 You get the impression that the network probably decided to renew the show at the last minute, and the writers were caught in the dilemma of figuring out how to continue things.
 By now the main characters are full grown teenagers, and bear little resemblance to the adolescents appearing in season one.
 Jay is now completely out of the coma, and the season deals with his attempts to readjust to life in the real world.
 But this Jay has a harder edge to him, and it is not clear why the fantasy world of the Downworld is even maintained.
 He begins to see a psychiatrist who tries to counsel him about the transisiton he is going through, but Jay doesn’t trust him or any of the other male adults that his mother associates with.
 This theme continues throughout the season three episodes.
 A mostly unhappy Jay also has girl problems as characters who appeared in his Downworld dreams are now actual people in the Upworld.
 Nevertheless, taken as a whole, The Odyssey is a remarkable series, given its genre as an adventure show for kids.
-Even though it has a TV rating as acceptable for seven years olds, it is really more suitable for older kids of middle school age.
+Even though it has a TV rating as acceptable for seven-year-old kids, it is really more suitable for older kids of middle school age.
 This is due to the violence and kids in peril themes regularly presented in most of the episodes, but also because only an older kid can begin to appreciate many of the complex themes presented during the course of the series.
 The surreal Downworld of The Odyssey introduces significant issues of fascism, violence, and psychiatry, while exploring the impact of dreams and many of the familiar coming of age themes we are used to seeing in stories about adolescent kids.
 Series creators Paul Vitols and Warren Easton are to be commended for their work here.
 The program is well cast, and the principal actors Illya Woloshyn, Ashley Rogers, Tony Sampson, Andrea Nemeth, and Janet Hogkinson all deliver terrific performances.
 Despite its flaws, viewers of all ages who like science fiction or psychological drama will enjoy The Odyssey a lot, especially if they can see it in sequence from the first season.

 Flash, Jay and Alpha finally gain admittance into the region of the tower.

-During the first two seasons of The Odyssey, Jay is seen wearing black high top chucks in all of the Downworld scenes, and Upworld in the opening episode of the series. (after that he is mainly viewed in the Upworld comatose in a hospital bed).
+During the first two seasons of The Odyssey, Jay is seen wearing black high top chucks in all of the Downworld scenes, and Upworld in the opening episode of the series.
+(After that he is mainly viewed in the Upworld comatose in a hospital bed).
 The best chucks shots occur during the frequently occurring chase sequences and scenes of peril where Jay is captured by various armies of kids, who are vying for control of the Downworld.

 Trapped on a bridge by Finger’s and Scud’s troops, Jay fearfully stares down at his only escape—the river.